EPCCed/archer-gpu-course/applications-two-day/section-2.04/README.md

 ## Explicit memory allocation/copy

-We have seen the explicit mechanics using standa C pointers.
+We have seen the explicit mechanics of using standard C pointers.
 Schematically:
 ```